oneananda/AWS_Operations/Learning/AWS Services Comparisons/Amazon Inspector vs Amazon Detective.md

 **Amazon Inspector** and **Amazon Detective** are both AWS security services, but they serve different purposes related to securing AWS environments.
 Here’s a breakdown of their differences:

+### **Amazon Inspector**
+- **Use Cases**:
+  - Detecting security vulnerabilities in EC2 instances, such as unpatched software or network misconfigurations.
+  - Assessing container images in ECR for potential security issues.
+  - Continuous security monitoring in DevOps pipelines.

 ### **Comparison Summary**
 | Aspect                   | **Amazon Inspector**                                 | **Amazon Detective**                               |
 |--------------------------|------------------------------------------------------|---------------------------------------------------|